chef-boneyard/windows/README.md

 ### default
 Convenience recipe that installs supporting gems for many of the resources/providers that ship with this cookbook.

-*Change in v1.3.0: Uses chef_gem instead of gem_package to ensure gem installation in Chef 0.10.10.*

 ### reboot_handler
 Leverages the `chef_handler` LWRP to register the `WindowsRebootHandler` report handler that ships as part of this cookbook.
 By default this handler is set to automatically act on pending reboots.
 If you would like to change this behavior override `node['windows']['allow_pending_reboots']` and set the value to false.
 For example: